Why Should I consider Embedded Software Outsourcing for my project?

 There are many reasons to use embedded software outsourcing for your next project.

 Many of our embedded software outsourcing clients find that they do not have an available embedded developer, embedded software engineer, or embedded system engineer on staff that can handle the work.
 This situation could be because they are busy working on other embedded system design tasks, or they don't have the expertise needed for the project.
 For example, maybe they have experience with rtos work in general, and are a competent embedded developer, but don't have experience with vxworks, linux device drivers and linux driver development, windows drivers, arm processors, or some other specific expertise needed for the project.
-In either of these cases, it will be less costly and faster for you to hire an embedded software oursourcing firm to complete the project.
+In either of these cases, it will be less costly and faster for you to hire an embedded software oursourcing firm or embedded software consultant to complete the project.

 Outsource embedded system design projects when you have a temporary need for an embedded developer.

 If you hire a full time embedded system engineer, you have to spend a significant effort to find the right engineer.
-Plus there are the attendent risks of making a bad hire, the additional costs related to having another embedded software engineer on staff, including payroll taxes, vacation and sick time, health insurance costs, retirement plan benefits, regulatory requirements, and the like.
+Plus there are the attendant risks of making a bad hire, the additional costs related to having another embedded software engineer on staff, including payroll taxes, vacation and sick time, health insurance costs, retirement plan benefits, regulatory requirements, and the like.
 On the other hand, it may be more cost effective for you to hire a company such as Lextel on a temporary basis to complete a specific project.
-An outsourcing company will provide a qualified embedded developer, embedded hardware engineer, embedded software engineer, or embedded system engineer suited to your needs, for just the time you need them.
+An outsourcing company will provide a qualified embedded developer, embedded hardware engineer, embedded software engineer / consultant, or embedded system engineer suited to your needs, for just the time you need them.

 Many embedded software outsourcing clients are not in the business of embedded system design.

 In this case, perhaps the firm's core competency is in product design, product marketing, or some other specialty.
-Rather than attempt to develop an in-house expertise base in an embedded area such as rtos work, vxworks, linux device drivers, embedded system design, or embedded hardware design, these firms choose to leave that part of their work to an outside expert.
+Rather than attempt to develop an in-house expertise base in an embedded area such as rtos work, vxworks, linux device drivers, embedded system design, or embedded hardware design, these firms choose to leave that part of their work to an outside expert or consultant.
 Most companies realize that in today's world of specialization, it is better to focus your efforts solely on your core competency where you have the most added value, and 'farm out' the rest.
 Most smaller technology product firms would not think of trying to have, for example, a dedicated CPA on staff, since it is clear that filling out tax forms and being in compliance with tax rules and regulations is not going to differentiate them from their competition, in fact, just the opposite – dedicating a full time in house resource on such a task would divert them from their core competency.
 For many firms, it is just the same with embedded software development and embedded system design.
-Better to outsource to an expert than use up internal resources and end up doing a poor job of it.
+Better to outsource to an expert embedded software engineer or consultant than use up internal resources and end up doing a poor job of it.

 Retention of product expertise is an important consideration.